Updated Nov 2019

 We may disclose your personal information to the following overseas recipients:

-Currently however the practice does not use any transcription services nor any cloud based storage of private information
+• We do not use an overseas transcription service nor any cloud based storage

 10. Updates to this Policy